elastic/ansible-elastic-cloud-enterprise/README.md

     - Default: false
 - `elastic_authorized_keys_file`: Defines a local path to an `authorized_keys` file that should be copied to the `elastic` user.
 If not set, the keys from the default user that is used with ansible will be copied over.
 - `memory`: Defines the JVM heap size to be used for different services running in ece.
 See https://www.elastic.co/guide/en/cloud-enterprise/current/ece-heap.html for example values and [defaults/main.yml](defaults/main.yml) for the default values.
+- `docker_bridge_ip`: Set the drocker bridge ip to avoid overlapping with host subnet or to match company guidelines

 - `fetch_diagnostics`: Determines if Elastic Cloud Enterprise Support Diagnostics should be downloaded and executed
 - `ece_supportdiagnostics_url`: THe location of the diagnostics tool.
 Can be a local file for offline installation.